aptdnfapt/tmuxai/README.md

 1. **User types a message** in the Chat Pane.

-2. **TmuxAI captures context** from all visible panes in your current tmux window (excluding the Chat Pane itself).
-This includes:
+2. **TmuxAI captures and tracks context** from all visible panes.
+On the first message, it sends the full content of each pane.

-   - Current command with arguments
-   - Detected shell type
-   - User's operating system
-   - Current content of each pane

-3. **TmuxAI processes your request** by sending user's message, the current pane context, and chat history to the AI.
+3. **TmuxAI processes your request** using a structured message format.
+For subsequent messages, it only sends the content of panes that have changed, significantly reducing token usage and improving response times.
+Unchanged panes are marked as `[UNCHANGED]` and the AI uses its memory of their previous state.

 4. **The AI responds** with information, which may include a suggested command to run.